danielmkarlsson/a_loss_of_self/README.md

 • Resonz (A kind of ringing filter)

 • AmpCompA (Does a kind of compensation that follows your hearing.
-It's good.
+It's good)

 • Compression using Compander.
 (Too much dynamics is not good)